 Real Fish That Are So Horrifying You May Never Want To Get In The Ocean Ever Again

 Here's a fun, albeit mildly horrifying, fact: More than 80% of the ocean is unmapped, unobserved, and unexplored.
-We may as well know nothing about the planet with all that mystery, and honestly, thinking about some of the things we do know, maybe we don't want or need to know more?
+We may as well know nothing about the planet with all that mystery, and honestly, considering some of the things we do know, maybe we don't want or need to know more?

 1. Blue Ring Octopus